 We in the twenty-first century have inherited a rich and extensive library of descriptive literature about living things, their habitats, and their mutual relations, bequeathed to us over the centuries by dedicated naturalists.
-Unfortunately, in this age of molecular biology and genetic preoccupation, the community of naturalists — or, at least, academically connected ones — has largely died out.
-It is a shame that biologists today can easily pass through their schooling and into a pristine laboratory without ever having read descriptions such as the following, let alone having observed and investigated these phenomena for themselves.
+Unfortunately, in this age of molecular biology and genetic preoccupation, the vocation of the naturalist has lost a great deal of the scientific prestige it once enjoyed.
+Today the biologist can easily pass through her schooling and into a pristine laboratory without ever having studied in its natural habitat the animal whose destiny she then proceeds to alter.

 The narratives below, culled from various sources, afford only fragmentary glimpses of the larger panorama of life on earth.
 But they are enough to remind us of the “miracle” that life can so easily appear to be.
-The reminder is a useful one, and may stimulate us toward efforts of understanding that are not cramped by prevailing dogmas.
+The reminder is a useful one, especially if it stimulates us toward efforts of understanding that are not unduly constrained by the prevailing wisdom.

 “Among the fascinating stories of animal life told by the French naturalist Henri Fabre is that of the [potter wasp] Eumenes.
 The fertilized female builds a little domed house of sand spicules on some stone or rock foundation.
 The foundation ring is traced in minute pebbles.
 On this she builds a series of concentric rings, each diminishing in circumference, so as to enclose a domed space.
 At the top she leaves a hole.
 She then begins collecting certain species of small caterpillars.
 She stings these into a partial paralysis, but does not kill them, for they will be needed as fresh meat for the young she will never see.